tty-pt/metal/README.md

 I want to do something with my life, as a gift to someone I love, and there isn't an npc I  wouldn't crash to gain xp.
 I will exorcise demons!
 And expose shadows with my Kamehameha!

+I hope that someone else finds this interesting and helps me out here.

 # Start working
 This example assumes your build of LLVM+clang has WebAssembly support and that it and binaryen are installed and accessible through the PATH environment variable.